We’ve replaced a lot of the benefits of having a traditional office with online apps. Here are the ones we use daily.

 Without being in the same room, managing the team’s productivity gets to be a little more complicated.
 Here’s what we use to always know who’s working on what:

-Out of a half dozen project management tools that we’ve tried, Trello has been our favorite by far, and we’ve stuck it with for a couple of years now.
+Out of a half dozen project management tools that we’ve tried, Trello has been our favorite by far, and we’ve stuck it with for several years now.

 Working solo, it’s easy to go a bit stir crazy without building an environment that forces you to take breaks and balance your work and life more effectively.
 Here’s how we stay sane:

-14) Len: Headspace is awesome for anyone that has trouble disconnecting.
+10) Len: Headspace is awesome for anyone that has trouble disconnecting.
 It’s a guided meditation app that, in 10-20 minutes a day, helps you clear your head and get back to work with renewed focus.
-Also, while not a traditional “tool,” our cat Zoe has a helpful built-in feature that tells you when it’s time to step away from your work for a bit.
+Also, while not a traditional “tool”, our cat Zoe has a helpful built-in feature that tells you when it’s time to step away from your work for a bit.

-15) Jordan: These days I’ve moved much of my process to pen and paper.
+11) Jordan: These days I’ve moved much of my process to pen and paper.
 Starting each day writing the date and my top 4-5 tasks to finish.
 When I need a quick distraction it’s always on mobile, usually Robinhood or StockTwits.
-But I have been geeking out on Prune more recently.

-16) Serg: I love Org-mode.
-It’s a task manager meets journal meets personal assistant kind of thing: it lets me get rid of that feeling when you know you wanted to do something or think about something, but don’t quite remember what it was.
+12) Serg: I love Org-mode.
+It’s a task manager meets journal meets personal assistant kind of thing: it lets me get rid of that feeling when you know you wanted to do something or think about something, but don’t quite remember exactly what that was.
 It’s pretty close to OmniFocus or Wunderlist the way I use it, but it’s a much more open and flexible system.
 And when I’m on the go, I use Orgzly.

 What Are Your Must-Have Tools?